iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > It's neither good or bad.
 It just sits in the background.
 I can only assume it works.<br> :date: __2020-07-20 08:28:08__

-> Only installing for long periods of exposure It seems to cause overheating with my phone.
-If I have the app installed (paused or unpaused) it seems to ramp up internal temps.
-Also, there should be an option to say you are at home, so you don't have to pause the app.
-The constant need to have BT on, even while at home, is annoying.
-I get why but it is frustrating.<br> :date: __2020-07-03 00:54:11__

-> I uninstalled the ap due to high battery usage from the app.<br> :date: __2020-06-28 21:23:04__

-> I'm sure this a great service to use.
-The only issue I have is having Bluetooth on all the time.
-It drained my battery by 60% in 10 hours while I was at work.
-I'm out in the community a lot, so I would need to keep it on for it to be useful.<br> :date: __2020-06-26 16:41:45__

-> Had it for a whole 20 minutes, battery went from 100% to 90% Im all for tracking it, but the app is kinda pointless if my phone is dead and I cant get notifactions<br> :date: __2020-06-24 19:21:26__

-> Battery killer, but worth running if you can.
-Please add support for Androids "COVID-19 exposure notifications"<br> :date: __2020-06-20 22:25:38__

-> I would have really liked to use this to help out but my battery life is non-existent.
-I just got a new S10 and my battery died a little over halfway through the day.
-If they could somehow fix this app to turn off when you're not moving or something then maybe it wouldn't drain your battery so bad?
-No idea, but I had to uninstall it.<br> :date: __2020-06-17 03:36:59__

 #### 2-star reviews